Nisha-Rao21/RestAssured_UsersPostsComments/README.md

 7.getUserDetails() retrieves all the user informations in https://jsonplaceholder.typicode.com/users.
 8.getPostDetails() retrieves all the posts present in https://jsonplaceholder.typicode.com/posts.
 9.getComments(int postId) retrieves all the comments for the particular postId in https://jsonplaceholder.typicode.com/posts/{postId}/comments.
 10.The Testing is done for checking the Status Code and Status Line.
+Hope this was helpful